naderaly/ESXI-setup-server/wiki.md

     2. Run

             sudo vim /etc/netplan/00-installer-config.yaml
             (change IP and Gateway to an valid IP in the VM server).
-Below this IP is referenced as <IP of k8-proxy-server-1>
+Below this IP is referenced as { IP of k8-proxy-server-1 }

     3. Run: